tanghaibao/jcvi/README.rst

 - ``graphics``
     Graphics to visualize comparative genomics or assembly stuff.
 Including:

-    * Genome assembly A50 plot.
     * BLAST or synteny dot plot.
     * Histogram using R.
     * Painting regions on set of chromosomes.
     * ASCII histogram and line plot.
+    * Heatmap from csv file.

 - ``utils``
     Data structures to simplify programming tasks.
 Most of the scripts are